 When general information is already in your database, your KYC or data provider should match it with the lists of individuals or entities that are associated with corruption or crime, being under sanctions or involved in money laundering schemes.
 Lists of Politically Exposed Persons, or PEPs, are also important to check, especially for financial institutions.

-Then you data or KYC provider should estimate, how much is the risk to have a deal with a particular client — how much is probable involvement with the corruption or illegal activities.
-After all this procedures, a company can create its conclusion of a future risk associated with the client’s account.
+Then your data or KYC provider should estimate, how much is the risk to have a deal with a particular client — how much is probable involvement with the corruption or illegal activities.
+After all these procedures, a company can create its conclusion of a future risk associated with the client’s account.
 Another needed tool — ongoing monitoring, which continuously monitors the client’s account activity and determines if something suspicious appears.

 What you should look in KYC:

 - Easy KYC flow for both — companies and users

 - The speed — no matter if you a bank or an ICO, KYC compliance should be fast as just opening a new app.

 - Regulators’ approvement and compliance with anti-money laundering (AML) and know your customer (KYC) legislation expertise